4/02/2018 Another Eastern Washington trip

 Fern Creek (10 days later)

 After studying flora and fauna for several decades, I still don't know the names of many of the common ferns.
 Collecting and planting ferns along our new stream has inspired me to learn a few more of them.
-That means getting photos.
-Darchelle took these for me with my phone.
-Of these pictured here, we have Sword, lady and Wood Fern near our stream, but no Oak Fern.
+That requires photos so Darchelle took these for me with my phone.
+Of these pictured here, we have Sword, Lady and Wood Fern near our stream, but no Oak Fern.
 We are calling it Fern Creek nonetheless.

 5/22/2018 Healed